Carrie Chapman Catt: Second presidency, 1915–1920

-Also in 1917, President Woodrow Wilson went before a joint session of Congress to request a declaration of war against Germany.
-Both the Senate and House voted to approved the United States’ entry into World War I. Catt made the controversial decision to support the war effort, which shifted the public's perception in favor of the suffragists who were now perceived as patriotic.
+In 1917, President Woodrow Wilson went before a joint session of Congress to request a declaration of war against Germany.
+Both the Senate and House voted to approve the United States' entry into World War I.

+Catt made the controversial decision to support the war effort, which shifted the public's perception in favor of the suffragists, who were now perceived as patriotic.
 The suffrage movement received the support of President Wilson in January 1918.
 On January 10, 1918, the House voted on the suffrage amendment, which passed by one more vote needed for the required 2/3 majority.
 The following day, Catt wrote all of the state suffrage association presidents asking them to begin work at once to win the votes of the U.S. Senators.
 The vote in the Senate was finally taken on October 1, 1918, and the proposed amendment lost by two votes.
 On November 11, 1918, the armistice ending World War I was declared.

-During a second vote in the Senate on February 10, 1919, the women’s suffrage amendment lost by one vote.
+During a second vote in the Senate on February 10, 1919, the women's suffrage amendment lost by one vote.
 However, during the 1918 election, suffrage supporters were elected to Congress through targeted efforts by leaders in the movement.
 The suffrage question came up again before the House on May 21, 1919, and this time it passed by a vote of 304 ayes and 89 nays.
-The amendment then moved to the Senate, where it passed the needed 2/3 majority by only two votes on June 4.
-Mary Garrett Hay wrote that “CCC danced all over the place and then settled down to THINK.”
+The amendment then moved to the Senate, where it passed the needed 2/3 majority by two votes on June 4.
+Mary Garrett Hay wrote that "CCC danced all over the place and then settled down to THINK."